p-i-/openai-realtime-py/README.md

 - Create a `.env` file like `.env.template` filling in your OpenAI API key

-- Run it: `python realtime-simple.py` or `python realtime-classes.py`
+- Run it

+You can run the legacy files: `python legacy/realtime-simple.py` or `python legacy/realtime-classes.py` which work while being minimal (especially the first one).
+Probably good for getting a feeling of how it works.

+Alternatively `cd src; python main.py` -- this is the codebase I'll be building off moving forwards.

 # Notes:

+## legacy/
-- `realtime-simple.py` is "Least number of lines that gets the job done"
+- `legacy/realtime-simple.py` is "Least number of lines that gets the job done"
-- `realtime-classes.py` is arguably tidier
+- `legacy/realtime-classes.py` is arguably tidier

 Both work!
 The AI talks to you, and you can talk back.

 I have to mute the mic while the AI is speaking, else it gets back its own audio and gets very (entertainingly) confused.
 "Hello, I'm a helpful assistant!"
 "Gosh, so am I!"
 "What a coincidence!"
 "I know, right?!", etc.

+## src/ (current/future)
+I've abstracted websocket-stuff and audioIO-stuff into Socket.py and AudioIO.py, which leaves Realtime.py free to make more sense.

+I did take a run at doing this async with Trio, but at this point it just gets in the way.
+Maybe I'll return to an async model.
+I'm not sold on it, much as I love Trio; exception-handling and teardown are a pain.

 # Vision